 Visitors to healthcare facilities should:

 - follow handwashing guidelines

-Before entering and after leaving a patient's room, people should wash their hands thoroughly with hand sanitizer or soap and water, and wash them again when leaving the hospital.
-It is important to wash hands with soap and water before and after preparing food, and before eating or drinking.
+Before entering and after leaving a patient's room, visitors and medical personnel should wash their hands thoroughly with hand sanitizer or soap and water.
+They should wash the hands a second time when leaving the hospital.